 Starting an organization

 One of the great things about Reed is that it’s easy to get involved and find your niche.
-If you don’t see what you want in the student organization database, feel free to start your own group.
+If you don’t see what you want in the student organization list, feel free to start your own group.

 While student organizations at Reed have no formal recognition process, there are a few things you should do to get a group off the ground.

 - Register your group with the student body Senate/Treasury.
 Look for instructions in the biweekly SB Info email sent by the student body President.

 - Attend signators’ training.
 This usually happens the first week of each semester.
 Look for advertisements the first week of school that will provide the time, date, and location of the training.
 If you’ve missed the training, contact the student body treasurers at email@example.com to find out what you need to do.